true-covfefe/url-shortener/README.md

 used for the following application property. `spring.data.mongodb.uri=mongodb://192.168.99.100:32775/urlshortener`

-* Another method for running the application is after running `mvn clean install` in the root folder of the project, the following command can be executed:
+* Another method for running the application is after running `mvn clean install` in the root folder of the project, the following command can be executed, after updating the `192.168.99.100:32769` with your local MongoDB instance access params.
+This would override the mongodb `url:port` definition in the `application.properties` file.

 `java -Dspring.data.mongodb.uri=mongodb://192.168.99.100:32769/urlshortener -jar target/url-shortener-0.0.1-SNAPSHOT.jar`